 Evangelism

 Evangelism is the spreading of ideas, often forcefully, on others regarding what people should and should not do.
-You first encounter with evangelism will be at home.
+Your first encounter with evangelism will be at home.
 Your parents will encourage you to behave in a certain way.
 They will encourage certain behaviours and squash others.
 They will tell you what you should be doing and when.
 When we begin school, we have a whole new set of new rules imposed upon us.
 More things that we are supposed to do and more things we should not do.
-If we attend a church the level of should and should nots are ramped up even further.
+If we attend a church the level of should and should nots is ramped up even further.
 There are plenty of people that want to let us know what we should be doing.
 What, how, when and with a hazy why.

 Evangelists revel in their perceived authority.
 They wag their finger at you.
 They do not care if they encroach on your freedoms.
 Lots of arm-twisting rhetoric is used to get us to abide by their commands.
 The most forceful win, but only until their reign comes to an end.
 Anyone can get caught up in evangelism of sorts.
 Some encourage us to protect the environment or be more charitable or abide to rules of a book.
 It will, however, be according to their interpretation, their point of view.
 None are ever whiter than white.
 All evangelists have an element of do as I say and not as I do.